cutlasjgh/vision-robotpy-2023/README.md

  next year they might be moved to https://www.firstinspires.org/resource-library/frc/2023playingfieldarchive

+NOTE there were issues writing 1080 line images, they wrote as 480 it appears. or i forgot to change the detect frame size.

 # more notes on configuring this to work
 (need to reproduce to get exact commands)